-Appraisals also tell you how much you need to improve your home to improve its value.
+Appraisals also tell you how much you need to improve your home to improve its market value.
 For example, maybe your kitchen needs some more work, so you can then consider kitchen remodel financing.
 The point is, there’s a lot you can learn from appraisals.

 Making New Memories with a Sale-Leaseback

 Whether you’re researching how to get a house appraised because you’re selling or refinancing, one thing is for certain: an appraisal is the first step towards something big.
 It’s a chance to make new memories—either in your current house or another.

 If you’re looking to raise money for your next property but aren’t ready to say goodbye to your humble abode, a sale-leaseback program may be the solution for you.
 But how does a sale-leaseback work ?
 A sale-leaseback puts cash in your pocket while you remain in place, without typical credit score requirements.
 By selling your home and converting your home equity to cash, you can get the money you need upfront and stay put for another round or two of birthdays and holidays—after an appraisal, of course.

-The process for selling and refinancing is nearly identical, so we’ll be outlining them side-by-side.
-We’ll also touch on some other tips and tricks to set you up for success.
+to will set you up for success.
 If you are still unsure of alternative options to refinance, after reading this article, consult a financial advisor to discuss your options.

 - Bob Vila.
 How Much Does A Home Appraisal Cost? https://www.bobvila.com/articles/home-appraisal-cost/